AguaClara/UASB/Reports and Manuals/UASB_RESEARCH_Spring 2019 draft 3.md

 The list below was the more detailed goals of UASB-R this semester:

-- Construct and test the four inlet tube attachment using sludge granules*
+- Construct and test the four inlet tube attachment using sludge granules.
 - Test to see whether pulse flow vs continuous is flow more efficient using sludge granules* (Orginally, UASB was under the impression pulse flow would increase efficiency in the UASB reactor by increasing upflow velocity,       but new research has been pointing toward continuous flow.)
-- contact with UASB Design for any bench testing
+- Keep with UASB Design for any bench testing - specifically working on a design to evenly distribute wastewater flow through the inlet when the tipping bucket releases the wastewater.

-/* The sludge granules were from the Aanheuser-Busch Plant in Syracuse, NY.

 **[Is this supposed to be your Methods section?
 I'm confused.
 DONE]**
-## Lab Experiments
+## Lab Experiments - Methods

 ### Current Testing: Results and Analysis

-In order to test whether the UASB-R team created an experiment that examined the exit velocity of the water from the effluent tube.
-Inlet systems that come in at two different heights of the benchtop model as shown in Figure 4 was created.
-It was later apparent that the different heights would not make a significant change to the efficiency of the reactor.
-However, to check for reactor performance with an inlet tube attached the team only used water (no sludge).
-Realizing there were leaks between the drilled hole and the 0.5" inlet pipe, the team **[Grammar?
-DONE]** the team drilled a larger hole and attached seal tape to the threaded fitting to prevent leaks.
+The UASB-R team created an experiment that examined the exit velocity of the water from the effluent tube.
+Inlet systems that come in at two different heights of the benchtop model as shown in Figure 4 were designed and created.

+UASB-R started to test the first design (the sketch on the right in Fig. 4 and shown in Fig. 5) using only tap water (no sludge).
+There were several leaks coming from the two elbows because the parts were old.
+These were replaced.
+Also, the team discovered leaks between the drilled hole and the 0.5" inlet pipe, so the team drilled a larger hole and attached seal tape to the threaded fitting to prevent leaks, as shown in Fig. 6.

 <p align="center">